wizards-of-lua/wizards-of-lua/README.md

 * Choose the `wizards-of-lua` directory

 ## How to Run Minecraft from Eclipse
-* Add a runtime configuraton to the project
+* Add a runtime configuration to the project
 * Set `GradleStart` as main class
 * Add the following VM arguments: `-DFORGE_FORCE_FRAME_RECALC=true`
 * Set the working directory to: `${workspace_loc:wizards-of-lua}/run`